eleurent/sisyphe/README.md

 ## Contribute

 To submit a new poem,
-1. Add a new Markdown file in the `_texts` directory
+1. Add a new Markdown file in the `_texts` directory;
-2. Add [two spaces](https://gist.github.com/shaunlebron/746476e6e7a4d698b373) at the end of each line, to preserve line breaks.
+2. Add [two spaces](https://gist.github.com/shaunlebron/746476e6e7a4d698b373) at the end of each line, to preserve line breaks;
 3. Open a pull request.